CNAG-Biomedical-Informatics/convert-pheno/docs/download-and-installation.md

     !!!
 Warning "Linux: Required system-level libraries"

-        Before procesing with installation, we will need to install a few system level dependencies:
+        Before processing with installation, we will need to install a few system level dependencies:

         * `libbz2-dev:` This is the development library for bzip2, which is used for data compression.